 A foreign exchange risk is a risk of a loss of the Fund's asset value due to a change in price of one currency against another.
+Taking into consideration that the Fund performs a part of its operations in international markets, it is exposed to the foreign exchange risk.
 The official currency in Bosnia and Herzegovina is a convertible mark (BAM), whereas the value of the Fund's assets denominated in a foreign currency is translated in BAM by applying the official middle exchange rate prevailing on the balance sheet date.
-FX differences affect the Fund's income, but not on its cash flows.
+FX differences affect the Fund's income, but not its cash flows.
 The table below shows the Fund's asset structure by currency.